Home / AFL's Strongest Players - How Do You Compare?

 For context, an AFL midfielder bench pressing around 110 to 130 kg is considered strong, given their running loads and bodyweight.
 Key position players and defenders often push higher numbers, but even then, the goal is control and power, not chasing a big bench.
 That makes the top end of AFL strength stand out even more when you look at the strongest players ever recorded.

-Who is the tallest AFL player and why it matters
+Who is the tallest AFL player?

 Who is the heaviest AFL player?